gimpoco1/travel-app/README.md

 This is a travel app that helps users plan their trips and explore new destinations.

-## Features

-- User registration and authentication
-- Search for flights, hotels, and attractions
-- Save favorite destinations and itineraries
-- View weather forecasts for selected locations
-- Get recommendations for popular destinations
-- Share travel plans with friends

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/travel-app.git`
+1. Clone the repository: `git clone https://github.com/gimpoco1/travel-app.git`
 2. Install dependencies: `npm install`
 3. Set up the necessary environment variables (e.g., API keys)
 4. Start the app: `npm start`